 Bogota is a city that receives mixed reviews from travelers.
 The sprawling capital of Colombia is chaotic, crowded, and on the outside, not very charming.
 It doesn’t have the colorful colonial streets of Cartagena, nor does it have the vibrant character of Medellin.
 We’re not off to a good start here, are we?
+While Bogota might not be the preferred destination of choice for travelers, I did enjoy my time there and did love many of its quirks and its uniquely rolo culture.
 It is likely that you’ll be passing through Bogota while backpacking through Colombia, so let’s make the most of it.

 This post contains affiliate links.
 That means that I may earn a commission if you make a purchase through one of these links.